 The PIT count also listed both sheltered and unsheltered chronically homeless households and persons.
 For sheltered persons, there was one chronically homeless household that contained six persons.
 There were also 178 persons in households without children.
-There were 20 persons who were unsheltered.
+There were 20 persons who were unsheltered, none of whom had children.